petiaccja/Inline-Engine/README.md

 Usage
 ---
+### Integrate into your project
 Currently, the engine is not yet available for integration or public use, as it's still in its infancy.

+### Play around
+Download the project, open the solution in Visual Studio 2017 RC (2015 might do as well, but not tested), and hit compile.
+It does not do much yet, but there is a quadcopter simulator with which you can play or tweak the PID controller.
+Note that you need a graphics card that supports DirectX 12 (feature level 11_0) and appropriate drivers.

 Core ideas
 ---